Asiatisch: History

 Fatima Al Qadiri was inspired to produce Asiatisch by her experience in a Chinese Literature college class and the making of what would later become the LP's opening track "Shanzhai (For Shanzhai Biennial)."
 In regards to her time studying in the Chinese college class, Qadiri explained, "Even though it was in translation, even though it was taught in an American university by an American professor...
 I was fascinated by his method, because he really inserted you in Ancient China.
 It was like virtual reality poetry or something.
 I think that was the first (time I was) conscious of something other than the West creating."

-In regards to making the album's opener, she was asked by a group of friends in the art trio Shanzhai Biennial to make, in their words, a "cheap, Chinese instrumental" under a "nonsense Mandarin" a capella recording of the song "Nothing Compares 2 U" by Sinead O'Connor.
+In regards to making the album's opener, she was asked by a group of friends in the art trio Shanzhai Biennial to make, in their words, a "cheap, Chinese instrumental" under a "nonsense Mandarin" a capella recording of the song "Nothing Compares 2 U" by Sinéad O'Connor.
 Recorded by Chinese punk vocalist Helen Feng, the rendition was to be played in a show at MoMA PS1.
 An instrumental was produced in a manner that did not follow the instructions of the trio, and was not included in the show, but made an appearance as the album's first song; "Shanzhai (For Shanzhai Biennial)."
 Overall, it took Qadiri around a month and a half to finish Asiatisch.
 The lead single of the LP, "Szechuan," was issued on 19 March 2014, and its second single, "Shanghai Freeway," premiered on 30 April 2014 via Rookie magazine.
 The album was released on Hyperdub on 5 May 2014.